JesseJ756/SortingAlgoSimulator/README.txt

   - Radix sort
   - Merge sort
   - Quick sort

+Start program by starting a server in Menu.js.

 To start the sorting simply click on one of the boxes that contains the name of a sorting algorithm, then click the "Start/Stop" button.